5 Surprising Benefits of Delegation

 2) Focus on the Activities that Matter Most

-A survey of 500 managers found that 36% of them spend an average of 3-4 hours per day on admin and other lower-level tasks including scheduling meetings and travel, generating reports, filing expenses, organizing their inbox, coordinating key parties, and doing other tedious tasks.
-An additional 23% of managers spend 5+ hours per day on those tasks.
+survey of 500 managers revealed that 36% spend an average of 3 to 4 hours daily on administrative and routine tasks, such as scheduling meetings and travel, preparing reports, filing expenses, managing their inbox, coordinating with key parties, and handling other repetitive chores.
+Additionally, 23% of managers dedicate more than five hours each day to these activities.

 This is a huge loss of productivity since that time spent on urgent but unimportant tasks pulls you away from the strategic activities that drive your success.